kaz-utashiro/App-gpt3/README.EN-US.md

 Put the given message at the top of the prompt, and bullet other prompts by inserting `* ` at the top.
 The `-` is read from standard input, but no bullet processing is performed on it.
 For example, you can use

     gpty -I 'Correct the following text according to the next conditions:' \ 'Lower case letters should be capitalized' \ 'Numbers should be Greek numerals' - < data.txt

 This is equivalent to the following instruction

     gpty 'Correct the following text according to the next conditions:' \ '* Lower case letters should be capitalized' \ '* Numbers should be Greek numerals' \ - < data.txt

 It may not seem like much of a difference, but in Japanese, the prompt phrase does not include spaces, so it is easier to type from the command line without the need to use quotation marks.

 ### -e, --engine *name*.

-OpenAI GPT engine to use (default: gpt-3.5-turbo)
+使用する OpenAI GPT エンジン (default: gpt-4o-mini)

 ### -e, --engine *alias*

 The following aliases are defined for the engine name: ### -e, --engine *alias

-3: gpt-3.5-turbo 4: gpt-4
+    3: gpt-3.5-turbo 4: gpt-4o-mini

 These can be used like `-e3` and `-e4`.